 Fort Worth Botanic Garden Begonia Species Bank

 There are approximately 1700 species in the genus Begonia.
 Here in the Botanic Garden we have over 300 species and over 1,100 taxa making it the largest begonia collection in the North America.

 Begonias can be found in tropical regions around the world.
 They face the threat of deforestation, logging, mining, and agriculture rapidly reducing their habitat.
-Several begonia species are already considered extinct and more and threatened.
+Several begonia species are already considered extinct and more are threatened.

 Our Begonia Species Bank serves as an insurance against their extinction.

 Because of limited space the Collection is divided among multiple greenhouses.

 The Collection Greenhouses hold the bulk of the collection.

-The Working Greenhouses includes the potting shed where we propagate the begonia and houses the collection.
+The Working Greenhouses includes the potting shed where we propagate the begonias and houses the collection.

 The Begonia Exhibition Greenhouse (open from 8:00 am - 4:00 pm daily), located next door to the Gardens Restaurant, holds species and hybrids.